paetalung/dart-flutter-vtse-ais-nb-iot/README4PUBLISH.txt

 https://flutter.dev/docs/deployment/android

 4. in File "build.gradle" in Flutter Project
-   We have to increase these 2 Variable for
+   We have to **increase these 2 Variable** for
    Update new Version of our APP

    versionCode 3
    versionName '1.0.2'

+4.1 in File "pubspec.yaml"in Flutter Project
+   We have to **increase this Variable** for
+   Update new Version of our APP

+   version: 1.0.1+2

 4. To buile APK file